yuegao04/docs/docs/operation/template/index.md

 ## Type

-Seal currently supports Terraform module as the template type which is stored in git code repositories.
+Walrus currently supports Terraform module as the template type which is stored in git code repositories.

 ## Template version

-Seal supports managing multiple versions of templates within the same git code tree.
+Walrus supports managing multiple versions of templates within the same git code tree.
 Semantic versioning should be used for template versioning and placed in the following directory structure:
 ```shell
 <path-to-template>
 ├── 0.0.1